 Defendant's inaction after receiving a call from plaintiff's counsel providing additional, actual notice of a possible default judgment, constituted conscious indifference.
 Fiske v.
 Fiske, No. 01-03-00048-CV (Tex.
-App. - - Houston [1st Dist.]
+App. - - Houston [1st] Dist.]
 August 19, 2004, no pet.)
 (2004 Tex.
 App.
 Lexis 7483)(mem. op.).
 See also Levine, supra.

-Practice Tip: If you suspect bad faith by defendant, consider sending a copy of the petition and citation via certified mail to, for example, defendant's president.
+Practice Tip: If you suspect bad faith by defendant, consider sending a copy of the citation and petition via certified mail to, for example, defendant's president.
 Such will not constitute valid service, but may establish conscious indifference in the event of a new-trial motion.
-See Conscious Indifference Letters, pages 101, 102.
+See Fiske, above and Conscious Indifference Letters, pages 115, 116.